 I was clearly confused and a “What?” is all I could manage, looking at their laughing faces.

 “You do not know?”
-They stopped laughing and asked.
+They continued laughing and asked.

 “That place is haunted.
 Some soldiers died there”